subratpp/f1tenth/src/f1tenth_system/vesc/README.md

-# Veddar VESC Interface
+# Vedder VESC Interface

 ![ROS2 CI Workflow](https://github.com/f1tenth/vesc/workflows/ROS2%20CI%20Workflow/badge.svg)

-Packages to interface with Veddar VESC motor controllers.
+Packages to interface with Vedder VESC motor controllers.
 See https://vesc-project.com/ for details

 This is a ROS2 implementation of the ROS1 driver using the new serial driver located in [transport drivers](https://github.com/ros-drivers/transport_drivers).